Configure your SonarQube MCP server

 This page outlines the various transport modes available when running the SonarQUbe MCP Server, which allows its integration with SonarQube for IDE and a variety of other clients.

 No matter if you're looking for a configuration for single-users (Stdio), multi-user (HTTP), or secure multi-client (HTTPS) configurations, the SonarQube MCP Server has you covered.
-On this page, you'll find Docker examples for setup with SonarQube Cloud and SonarQube Server, including requirements for user tokens and handling of custom certificates and proxies.
+On this page, you'll find container image examples for setup with SonarQube Cloud and SonarQube Server, including requirements for user tokens and handling of custom certificates and proxies.

 Overview